From Statistics Explained

 The statistical articles are supplemented by pages providing background information on statistics, either short glossary pages with definitions or more detailed background articles focusing on methodological issues rather than presenting data.

 The easiest way to find a particular article in Statistics Explained is simply through a standard web search on keywords, as chances are high that the article will appear near the top of the ranking of results.
-A more focussed way is to use the search function of Statistics Explained or the Eurostat main website.
+A more focused way is to use the search function of Statistics Explained or the Eurostat main website.

 The hierarchy of statistical themes (and sub-themes) reflects the traditional logic of Eurostat’s website, where data and publications are grouped in one of nine statistical themes.
 The item 'Statistical themes' in the navigation bar in the left column of every Statistics Explained page provides access to a clickable overview of the themes and their subthemes – the expandable tree structure leads to the articles classified under those themes.